 Edward Scissorhands marks one of the most amazing roles played by Johnny Depp, as the titular character.

 Edward is a humanoid who has scissors for his hands.
 Though he tries to help people by creating ice sculptures and trimming their hedges, he is hindered by his appearance when it comes to expressing his love for Kim (Winona Ryder).

-Depp effortlessly brought out the pain of the character, who was fated to a life of loneliness on screen.
+Depp effortlessly brought out the pain of the character, fated to a life of loneliness, on screen.
 Besides his performance, critics and fans also applauded the amazing make-up work that made the actor almost unrecognisable.

 Make-up artists Stan Winston and Ve Neill used prosthetics and skin-tight suits to help Depp get into the skin of the character, quite literally.
 For their work, the two were nominated for an Academy Award for Best Make-up.

 Tonto — The Lone Ranger (2013)